ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 Marcos talks about [rOpenSci](https://mpru.github.io/charla_renrosario_2023/presentacion_ropensci.html) in Spanish was part of a meetup with RenRosario RUG and the Universidad Nacional de Rosario.

+Haydee Svab and Beatriz Milz organized an in person event with R-Ladies Sao Paulo

-Champions and mentors (Haydee Svab, , Beatriz Milz, Marcos Prunello, Mauro Lepore, Elio Campitelli, Paola Corrales, and ) delivered talks on Sao Paulo, Buenos Aires, Abuja and Santa Rosa R-Ladies Chapters, RenRosario and Abuja R User Groups, Universidad Nacional de Rosario (Argentina), LatinR 2023 Conference, Universidad de La Republica (Uruguay), and
+Champions and mentors (, , , Marcos Prunello, Mauro Lepore, Elio Campitelli, Paola Corrales, and ) delivered talks on , Buenos Aires, Abuja and Santa Rosa R-Ladies Chapters, RenRosario and Abuja R User Groups, Universidad Nacional de Rosario (Argentina), LatinR 2023 Conference, Universidad de La Republica (Uruguay), and